Football at the 2016 Summer Olympics – Men's team squads

 The following is a list of squads for each nation that competed in men's football at the 2016 Summer Olympics in Rio de Janeiro.
 Each nation had to submit a squad of eighteen players, at least fifteen of whom had to be born on or after 1 January 1993, and three of whom could be older dispensation players.
 A minimum of two goalkeepers (plus one optional dispensation goalkeeper) had to be included in the squad.

 Age, caps and goals as of the start of the tournament, 4 August 2016.

 Group A

 Brazil

 The following was the Brazil squad in the men's football tournament of the 2016 Summer Olympics.
 The team of 18 players was officially named on 29 June and confirmed on 14 July.
-On 31 July, Fernando Prass left the squad due to elbow injury and was replaced by Weverton.
+On 31 July, Fernando Prass left the squad due to an elbow injury and was replaced by Weverton.